cjkent/osiris/README.md

 mvn archetype:generate -DarchetypeGroupId=io.github.cjkent.osiris -DarchetypeArtifactId=osiris-archetype
 ```

-You will be prompted to enter the `groupId` and `artifactId` for the new Maven project.
-Press enter when prompted to enter the package name, and then enter `y` and Maven will generate the project.
+You will be prompted four times:

+1) Enter the `groupId` for the project, for example `com.example.app`
+2) Enter the `artifactId` for the project, for example `example-api`
+3) Press enter to accept the default suggestion for the package name
+4) Type "y" and press enter to generate the project

 ### Building and Deploying the Project